Taoist apophatic practices

 – Li Bai

-Descriptions of apophatic practices can be found across many Daoist writings and traditions.
+Descriptions of apophatic practices can be found across many Taoist writings and traditions.
 This term, “apophatic”, refers to finding realization of the transcendent through negation.
 These approaches to cultivation have been called by many names:

 Returning to the source